If you're tired of the same old hot coffee all the time, cold brew is the solution.

 The moment I got my first French press, I was hooked.
 The flavors are amazing, and making cold brew coffee with it is a breeze.

-The only downside I have to make cold brew coffee this way is that you don’t have access to your French press when the cold brew coffee has to steep.
+The only downside to making cold brew coffee this way is that you don't have access to your French press while the cold brew coffee is steeping.

 However, if you make your cold brew batch right before going to bed, or maybe a bit earlier, you'll have a batch of cold brew coffee waiting for you, and you can then use it to make a cup of morning coffee.

-Just don’t forget that there are more ways to make cold brew at home; just check out this article here!
+Just don't forget that there are more ways to make cold brew at home; check out this article for more information.

 Now that you've made this easy cold brew coffee using your French press, you can drink it as is, or you can make amazing recipes with it.
 Have a look below for some awesome cold brew recipes!